tongueroo/aws-rsync/README.md

 Some convenient things the tool does:.

+* watches your files for changes and automatically re-syncs.
+* allows you to use a local text editor of your preference and have your changes reflected on the server pretty quickly.
 * rsync default options are provided.
 * The rsync exclude option is derived from the `.gitignore` and `.dockerignore` files in the local folding being sync.
-* watches your files for changes and automatically re-syncs.
-* allows you to use a local text editor of your preference.

 ## Usage